What is the fastest animal in water? Top 10 quickest and their speeds

 • Habitat: Oceans worldwide

-• Size: Up to 32 feet long (9.8 meters)
+• Size: Up to 32 feet long (9.8 metres)

 • Diet: Fish, seals, and other whales

-Orcas, or killer whales, may not be the fastest swimmers, but their intelligence and social structure make them highly effective hunters.
+Orcas, or Killer Whales, may not be the fastest swimmers, but their intelligence and social structure make them highly effective hunters.
 Their powerful muscles provide strength and endurance, enabling them to pursue and catch large prey, from seals to whales, in their tightly knit pods.

 Read also